sajjad960/Simple_Social_Media_Backend/readme.md

 - I am creating this app for learning purposes;

   - basically, you can create posts with multiple images and text, and also comment, react, and reply to your posts .
+  - Image Restriction Also Available Depends On Image Content.
   - Other users also able view,react,comment and reply to your posts.

 ### Technology used